srinivasa-reddy25/second_understant1/README.md

 # second_understant1
-this id my first repository of after learning some coding
+this is my first repository of after learning some coding my name is srinivasa erdddy